oubiwann/maintaining-state-in-clojure/README.md

 This example provides a convenience function which creates a simple map.
 This allows us to use it just like we did the previous example.
-The functions, instead of extracting info from nested closures, simple operate on the provided data structure.
+The functions, instead of extracting info from nested closures, simply operate on the provided data structure.

+Note that this approach is not thread-safe.

 Here is a link to the [state-via-data-structures example code][data].